Models for OCR-D processors

 Tesseract models are single files with a

-Since tesseract only supports model lookup in a single directory, models should
+Since Tesseract only supports model lookup in a single directory,

-not the place you want to use for tesseract models, consider changing the default location
+If the default path of that location is not the place you want to use for Tesseract models,

 NOTE: For reasons of efficiency and to avoid duplicate models, all